NielsNL1/File-encrypter/README.md

 # File-encrypter/decrypter

 This Python program can encrypt and decrypt a file.
-It is still in development.
 DONT DELETE THE KEY IF YOU WANT TO DECRYPT.